sanjayram4/Automatic-Meeting-Recorder/README.md

+NOTE : Download -> (ffmpeg-8.0-essentials_build) & Extract it the same file.

 # Automatic Meeting Agent 🎥🤖

 An AI-powered Flask web app that can **automatically join online meetings (Google Meet, Zoom, MS Teams, etc.)**, record audio, transcribe it into text, and generate **meeting summaries** using **Whisper + Gemini AI**.